variation usually structured spatially.

 Forms with similar niche requirements cannot co-exist

-[But how does the species see the environment?]
+But how does species see environment?

-races of Rhagoletis fruit flies
+of Rhagoletis fruit flies

 parasitoids of apple, cherry, hawthorn, blueberry fruits